jQuery Time Entry Reference

 $(selector).timeEntry({show24Hours: true});

-Alternately, you can specify the settings per control by including the jQuery Metadata plugin in your page and adding them to the class attribute, e.g.
+Alternately, you can specify the settings per control by adding them to the data-timeEntry attribute (provided they are simple values or arrays), e.g.

 Below are the settings that may be applied to each time entry instance.
 All are optional.